picolibc/picolibc/doc/releasing.md

     * ARM 32-bit, almost all targets (qemu)
     * ARM 64-bit

- 3. Use glibc test suite for RISC-V and ARM 32-bit:
+ 3. Use glibc test suite for RISC-V and ARM:

 	$ ./scripts/test-picolibc